zero-24/plg_system_force2fausergroup/README.md

 You have found an Issue or have an question / suggestion regarding the plugin, or do you want to propose code changes?
 [Open an issue in this repo](https://github.com/zero-24/plg_system_force2fausergroup/issues/new) or submit a pull request with the proposed changes against the master branch.

-## Beyond this repo

-This plugin is intended as backport for an upcomming PR against the core CMS.

 ## Joomla!
 Extensions Directory (JED)